r3dact3d/brain-dump/Journeys/AI Journey.md

 * There are a variety of approaches an organization might use when working with a foundation model.
 One of the most popular approaches is retrieval-augmented generation (RAG), a method that involves getting better answers from a generative AI application by linking an LLM to an external resource.

 * There are several issues associated with LLMs, including massive energy and resource costs, a lack of transparency with regard to how models are trained, biases in model training, hallucinations, data recency, and issues related to copyright and privacy.

-### Lesson 4: Red Hat's AI Strategy

-* Red Hat's goal is to become a trusted partner to its customers as they progress along the AI adoption journey.

-* Red Hat is focused on building and investing in AI solutions that deliver trust, choice, and consistency.

-* The four pillars of Red Hat's AI strategy are AI models, AI platforms, an AI-enabled portfolio, and AI workload support.

-* Red Hat supports a variety of AI model types and focuses on providing enterprises with choice, openness, and control when it comes to AI models.

-* The two main Red Hat AI platform offerings are Red Hat Enterprise Linux AI and Red Hat OpenShift AI.

 ## Standalone AI